Doxuno

 CONFIDENTIAL INFORMATION

-"Confidential Information" means any non-public information disclosed by the Disclosing Party to the Receiving Party — in written, oral, electronic, or any other form — that is designated as confidential or that reasonably should be understood as confidential given the nature of the information and the circumstances of disclosure.
-This includes, without limitation, business plans, financial data, technical specifications, customer lists, pricing, personnel data, trade secrets, and proprietary methods.
+"Confidential Information" means any non-public information disclosed by the Disclosing Party to the Receiving Party — in written, oral, electronic, visual, or any other tangible or intangible form — that is designated as confidential at the time of disclosure or that, given the nature of the information and the circumstances of disclosure, a reasonable person would understand to be confidential.
+Without limitation, Confidential Information includes: business and financial information (business plans, budgets, financials, customer/prospect lists, pricing, supplier terms); technical information (designs, source code, schematics, formulas, methodologies, algorithms, RandD outputs); operational information (processes, know-how, personnel data, organisational structure); third-party information the Discloser is bound to keep confidential; and information about the existence and content of this Agreement and any related discussions.

 3.